-Fats provide you with a long lasting source of energy.
+Fats provide you with a long-lasting source of energy.
 Many types of fats and nuts are high in vitamin E, particularly almonds.
-Vitamin E helps wounds heal faster and reduce the appearance of scars.5
+Vitamin E also helps wounds heal faster and reduce the appearance of scars.

-Leafy greens are not as fun to talk about as colorful berries and yummy fats.
-But they are vitally important!
-A hearty serving of green on your plate (or in your smoothie) gives you a dose of vitamin A, C, and E, as well as vitamin K, which is essential for blood clotting.6
+Leafy greens may not be as popular as colorful berries and yummy fats, but they are vitally important!
+A hearty serving of green on your plate (or in your smoothie) gives you a dose of vitamin A, C, and E, as well as vitamin K, which is essential for blood clotting.

 - Swiss chard